 How to Calculate Descriptive Statistics with Excel

-This tutorial shows how to perform descriptive statistics using MS Excel.
+This tutorial explains how to perform descriptive statistics using MS Excel.
 It also helps you to understand descriptive statistics in detail along with examples.

 Descriptive Statistics answers the following questions: